dawaltconley/rob/_projects/2018-09-04-queen-of-the-night.md

 link: 'https://www.youtube.com/watch?v=h1e0H6mUYJE'
 image: queenofthenight.jpg
 ---
 Produced and co-wrote multiple tracks for Queen of the Night, an immersive dinner theater show off Broadway.
+Tickets and more information can be found at their website: http://queenofthenightnyc.com/.